-Join J. Scott Giaquinta for an in-depth discussion in this video Creating a bass sound from scratch, part of Up and Running with Omnisphere 2.
+Join J. Scott Giaquinta for an in-depth discussion in this video Creating a bass sound from scratch, part of Learning Omnisphere 2.

 - So I thought I'd do something different for these last two videos than I normally do for my courses.
 I'm going to design a sound from the ground up without any preplanning and just kind of see what happens.
 So I figured for this one, I would make a bass sound, so let's get started.
 I'm just going to do this here in one layer.
 I'll start with the A layer here.
 Let's go through some of these oscillators. (varying types of pulsating sounds) Let's try that one.